When Sex Matters Most for Conception

 Timing Sex

-Your fertile window can be generally thought as a 6 day period, with the last day being ovulation.
+Your fertile window can be generally thought of as a 6 day period ending with ovulation.
 Pregnancy chances increase when you have increased sex during this period, and it may result in pregnancy when it happens at least 2 days before ovulation.

 It's important for you to know when you ovulate - and you may want to begin to think about finding this specific day before you start trying.
 First of all, you shouldn't be relying on your period-tracking app to tell you when you ovulate.
 Instead, you should be paying attention to signs your body is sending you.